“Following your passion is a luxury. Following your values is a necessity.”

 Adam Grant

-I believe that having values gives us meaning and allows us to act with intention.
-I always strive for fairness and to act from a place of humility and respect.
-I further apply Brad Stulbergs Principles of Groundedness to both my personal life and my professional work.
+I believe that having clear values gives us meaning and helps us act with intention.
+I strive for fairness and aim to approach every situation with humility and respect.
+I also draw on Brad Stulberg’s Principles of Groundedness as a guiding framework in both my personal life and professional work.

 Principles of Groundedness